istreamlabs/pebble/src/Components/Block/Readme.md

 ### Width and Height

-Set the width and/or height
+Set the width and/or height.

 ```js
 <Block justify="start" itemSpacing="3" marginBottom="4">